gengjia0214/jai/README.md

-# jai - A Lego-style Deep Learning Library Build on PyTorch
+# jai - A LEGO-style Deep Learning Library Build on PyTorch

 ## Dev.
 Plan
 1. Refactor the augmentation pipeline